Azhar Apandi

 Muhammad Azhar bin Mohd Apandi (born 16 May 1999) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Kuala Lumpur City.

+Personal life

+Azhar was previously in a relationship with Malaysia national diver Nur Dhabitah Sabri.
+The relationship ended in 2021.

 Club career

 Perak

 On 21 August 2021, it was announced that Azhar eligible to play with the club.

 On 22 August 2021, Azhar made his debut for Perak II in a 0–3 loss against PDRM FC.

 On 28 August 2021, Azhar made his league debut for Perak coming off the bench in a 1-0 loss to Kedah Darul Aman.